iggySeawolf/rabbit-sequoia/rabbit-sequoia-spring/README.md

-Java Spring app that parses website for skills tags.
-Publish those skill tags and send it to rabbitmq.
+Spring Boot app that parses [the](https://jobs.sequoiacap.com/) and publishes those skill tags to rabbitmq.
-Parse will be done with JSoup
+Parsing is done with RestClient